 Citizens Bank does not charge an origination fee for its personal loans.
 To qualify for a personal loan here, you’ll need a minimum annual income of $24,000 and what the bank calls a “strong credit history.”

 Who is a good fit for a personal loan here?
 You’ll do better if you a strong credit score.
 You want to qualify for that 7.99%, not a rate of 20.88%.
 This is also a good option if you need money quickly, as some loans can close and payout within two business days.

 Veterans don’t have to work with credit unions that specialize in serving military personnel or with traditional brick-and-mortar banks.
 They, like many customers, might find that an online bank is their best fit for a personal loan.
 If so, LightStream, the online lending arm of SunTrust Bank, might be a good choice.

-LightStream provides personal loans with APRs of 3.99% to 16.99%, if you sign up for the lender’s auto pay system.
+LightStream provides personal loans with APRs of 3.99% to 19.99%, if you sign up for the lender’s auto pay system.
 Your rate will depend on your credit score, the amount you want to borrow and the term of your loan.
-If you don’t sign up for auto pay, your interest rate will run from 3.84% to 17.49%.

 You can borrow between $5,000 and $100,000 with a LightStream personal loan.
 The terms of your loan can run from 24 to 144 months.
 LightStream does not charge any origination fees for its personal loans.

 A LightStream loan is a good fit for a veteran who needs flexibility.
-LightStream offers longer-term loans with terms of up to 144 months.
+LightStream offers longer-term loans with terms from 24 to 144 months.
 Stretching your loan out to that length of a term will leave you with a smaller monthly payment.
-These loans are a good fit, too, for veterans who have maintained a strong credit score — that low interest rate of 3.99% is a strong one.
+These loans are a good fit, too, for veterans who have maintained a strong credit score — that low APR of 3.99% is a strong one.
 If your credit score is excellent, you might consider applying for a personal loan here.

 Minimum 500 FICO®